naveenbighan/Email-slicer/README.md

 ## 📧 Overview

 The **Email Slicing Project** is a Python program designed to extract meaningful parts of an email address, such as the username and domain name.
-It demonstrates basic string manipulation skills and serves as a fun yet practical way to explore Python programming.
+It demonstrates basic string manipulation skills and serves as a fun yet practical way to explore Python programming..

 ---